Archibald Joyce: Life

 Joyce has been credited as conducting "the first modern dance band in Britain".
 Its fame extended to Europe and America.
 He recorded for the Gramophone Company HMV-label in London as early as 1912, and from the early 1920s his orchestras recorded material for the Aeolian Company's Vocalion Records label.
 The heyday of his band was in the pre-war and immediate post war periods, although he continued conducting and recording with his own ensembles throughout the 1920s and his music becoming a staple for dance-medley records as the gramophone industry evolved.
-But Joyce mostly didn't follow contemporaries such as Eric Coates, Albert Ketèlbey and Haydn Wood into the fields of light concert music for listening, or broadcasting and library music.
-His music remained primarily for dancing.
-The waltzes he composed stuck strictly to the form, with lots of repeated sections demanded by the dancers.

-Although his style remained static across his entire career, Joyce kept composing into the 1940s and beyond, often for Oxford and Cambridge university balls.
-His last published piece was Recruits on Parade, which appeared in 1951.

 Joyce married Florence Mary Latter in 1919 and there was one adopted daughter, Maisie Parkinson.
 At the height of his fame he was living on Clapham Common in London.
 He moved to Bexhill-on-Sea in 1927, and then to Sutton in Surrey from 1932, at 75 Langley Park Road.
 He died there in 1963, at the age of 89, his life just overlapping with The Beatles.